 You should spend about 20 minutes on this task.

-• give advice about what to see and do in your area
+•Give advice about what to do

 A friend you made while you were studying abroad has written to ask you for help in finding a job in a local company that might be suitable for him/her.